King Kolax: Biography

 Kolax had a position in the Chicago Federation of Musicians, and union rules prevented him from performing and holding office simultaneously.
 He retired around 1981 and died in Chicago ten years later after suffering from Alzheimer's disease for an extended period.
+In 2024, the Killer Blues Headstone Project placed a headstone for him at Oakland Cemetery in Dolton, Illinois.